 A dental implant is an artificial tooth root that is placed into the jawbone and is used to replace one or multiple missing teeth.
 Typically made of titanium, a dental implant is the most natural looking and functioning permanent replacement option for missing teeth.
 Once an implant is placed and allowed to heal, a porcelain crown is affixed to give the appearance of a natural tooth.
 Together, an implant and crown is the most favorable treatment for the permanent replacement of a missing tooth.

 In the past, options for replacing missing teeth included bridges, partial dentures and complete dentures.
-Though these options still have there place in dentistry, they are more aggressive and usually less well-tolerated by patients.
+Though these options still have their place in dentistry, they are more aggressive and usually less well-tolerated by patients.
 Dental implants offer an alternative to these treatments, being that they are more conservative and do not require removal of natural tooth structure.
 Dental implants can be used singly or together as multiple units for a wide variety of dental treatments.
 For example, even patients with existing dentures can benefit from implants by achieving improved stability and retention of the prostheses.

 Cosmetic Veneers & Crowns